 Get ready for Easter with this Cadbury Creme Egg Frappuccino!
-This simple recipe is a festive treat.
+This creative Easter recipe is a festive treat.
 Hopefully you won’t have to go on an egg hunt to get your Cadbury Creme Eggs.

 What are you going to do with all the Cadbury Creme Eggs you get from Easter?
 Make a Cadbury Creme Egg Frappuccino!